This site is intended for US healthcare professionals.

 CLEAR OR ALMOST CLEAR RESULTS (IGA-TS*) AT WEEK 81-3

-MORE THAN 1 IN 2 PATIENTS ACHIEVED CLEAR OR ALMOST CLEAR SKIN WITH ≥2-POINT IMPROVEMENT (IGA-TS) FROM BASELINE AT WEEK 81-3
+MORE THAN 50% OF PATIENTS ACHIEVED CLEAR OR ALMOST CLEAR SKIN WITH ≥2-POINT IMPROVEMENT (IGA-TS) FROM BASELINE AT WEEK 81-3

 VIEW TRIAL OVERVIEW